statdivlab/radEmu/README.md

         - Instead, `radEmu` estimates differences in abundance across taxa
 - Amongst existing methods, `radEmu` is *most similar in flavor* to ALDEx2 and ANCOM (and ANCOM relatives), but doesn't require priors, log-ratio transformations (and thus pseudocounts), nor a reference taxon!
 - `radEmu` can adjust for relevant covariates, including precision variables and confounders
 - `radEmu` achieves all of the above by jointly modeling all taxa (i.e., it's not a taxon-by-taxon model like corncob).
 This makes it harder to parallelize, but fortunately *testing* can be parallelized easily.
 (There's is an example in the preprint's [supplementary material](https://github.com/statdivlab/radEmu_supplementary), but let us know if you want a tutorial on *how*!)
 On a standard desktop, `radEmu` can handle 1000 taxa, 800 samples and 12 covariates.
-You may want to get a coffee while it runs, though.
+You may want to get a 35-minute coffee break while it runs, though.
 - `radEmu` is publicly available in open-source software... right here!

 If you are a **statistician**, some of the things that you may like about `radEmu` include